GGOSSS-Summer-School/GGOSSS-2025/README.md

-# The first edition of the GGOSSS (Cameroon, Aug 25-29, 2025)
+# The first edition of the GGOSSS (Cameroon, 2025)

 <div align=justify>